Dawson Creek: Climate

 Dawson Creek has a subarctic climate (Köppen Dfc), bordering on a warm-summer humid continental climate (Köppen Dfb) due to its short summers.
 Summers are generally warm and rainy with cool nights and low humidity.
 Winters are very cold, some of the coldest in British Columbia with moderate snowfall.
 Winter is the longest season, lasting from the end of October to the beginning of April.
 Summer is typically two to three months, from June through August.
 Spring and Autumn are usually short seasons, lasting one to two months in length.
 A freeze has been recorded for every month of the year including all the summer months.
 Precipitation peaks during July, likely due to thunderstorm activity.

+The hottest recorded temperature, 38.9 C, was set on June 29, 2021.
+The record high daily minimum was 18.9 C recorded June 29, 2021.
+The record highest dew point was 22.4 C recorded June 30, 2021.
+The most humid month was August 1989 with an average dew point of 11.4 C. The warmest month was August 1981 with an average monthly mean temperature of 20.1 C. August 2022 set the record for the month with the highest average monthly daily maximum of 26.6 C, and July 2024 for the highest average monthly daily minimum of 11.2 C. August 1998 set a record of no maximum temperature below 19.2 C for the entire month; July 2020 with no temperature below and no dew point below 5.2 C.

+The lowest yearly maximum dew point is 14.0 C recorded in 2003.
+The lowest yearly maximum daily minimum temperature is 12.2 C recorded in 1974.
+The lowest yearly maximum temperature is 25.6 C recorded in 1976.

+The average yearly maximum dew point is 17.1 C and the average yearly maximum daily minimum temperature is 15.3 C.